RicardoAzuul/code-institute-ms4-fullstack/README.md

 Content requirements:
 - a hero image evoking the idea of "active, aggressive, simplicity".
 - some exercise and nutrition plans - not yet implemented.
-- some items for sale, with example reviews.
+- some items for sale.
 - some example subscribers - not yet implemented.